Basic Needs Navigation to Help Families Thrive

 Welcome Home: Helping Immigrant and Refugee Families Thrive

 Many American cities, counties and towns are experiencing a surge of newly-arrived immigrant and refugee individuals and families.
 The New York Times has described some of these towns as “welcoming but worried”.
 Communities have found many of their public and private social services overwhelmed by unexpected placement of refugees.
+Well-intentioned communities need support in helping immigrant and refugee families thrive.

 Connecting to these services can be a complicated and overwhelming task due to cultural, economic, and language barriers.
 We partner with government agencies and community organizations responsible for providing vital, life-saving services to those just arriving, and our technology enables both self-referrals and assisted navigation to housing, food, healthcare, legal aid, and other resources.